Jony635/Ultimate-Meccalerator/README.md

 - D to go right
 - SPACEBAR to jump
 - SPACEBAR (AGAIN) to double jump (it only works if you have jumped once before from the floor)

+INNOVATION:
-- TAB to pause the game and make a teleport (you only have 3)
+- TAB to pause the game and make a teleport (you only have 3) File System fully implemented in a .FStudio file

 WIN: Reach the end of the levels and cross the final door